google/eng-practices/review/developer/small-prs.md

     change.
--   **Less blocking on reviews.** Sending self-contained portions of your overall change allows you to continue coding while you wait for your current CL in review.
+-   **Less blocking on reviews.** Sending self-contained portions of your overall change allows you to continue coding while you wait for your current PR in review.
--   **Simpler to roll back.** A large CL will more likely touch files that get updated between the initial CL submission and a rollback CL, complicating the rollback (the intermediate CLs will probably need to be rolled back too).
+-   **Simpler to roll back.** A large PR will more likely touch files that get updated between the initial PR submission and a rollback PR, complicating the rollback (the intermediate PRs will probably need to be rolled back too).

 Note that **reviewers have discretion to reject your change outright for the